Prof. Dr. Mike Althaus

-Mike studied Biology at the Justus-Liebig University in Giessen, Germany, and recieved his PhD in ion channel and epithelial transport physiology in 2010.
-He obtained his habilitation and venia legendi in Animal Physiology in 2015 and is a "Privatdozent" of the Faculty of Biology & Chemistry at Justus-Liebig University.
-After a short stay as a research scientist at the Saarland University School of Medicine in Homburg, Germany, he joined Newcastle University as a Lecturer in Animal Physiology in 2017.
+Mike studied Biology at Justus-Liebig University in Giessen, Germany, and recieved his PhD in ion channel and epithelial transport physiology in 2010.
+He obtained his habilitation and venia legendi in Animal Physiology in 2015 at Justus-Liebig University.
+He was a Lecturer in Animal Physiology at Newcastle University, UK, from 2017 -2020 and was appointed as a Professor in Physiology at Bonn-Rhein-Sieg University in 2020.

 Lukas is working on a comparative physiological project and is currently characterising atypical isoforms of the epithelial sodium channel (ENaC) in amphibians (Xenopus laevis).